 This morning, I’m standing on the shore of Lake Superior, eyes watering in the cold wind driving off the water.
 It’s minutes before dawn, and my two friends and I shiver in our hooded sweatshirts, wishing we had brought gloves, but transfixed by the beauty before us.
 The eastern horizon glows warm gold behind a low line of purple clouds.
 Below, the agitated waves reach skyward, tips showing translucent green in the pale light.

-“It’s so beautiful…” my friend whispers.
+“It’s so beautiful…” Sarah whispers.
 Then she lights up in excitement.
 “Hey, you’re an author!”
 She nudges me.
 “Do something!!”

 I stare at her.
 “Wait, what?
 I–”